dehesa/package-conbini/README.md

     ```

 -   `expectsOne` subscribes to a publisher making the running test wait for a single value and a successful completion.
-    If more than one values are emitted or the publisher fails, the subscription gets cancelled and the test fails.
+    <br>If more than one values are emitted or the publisher fails, the subscription gets cancelled and the test fails.

     ```swift
     let emittedValue = publisherChain.expectsOne(timeout: 0.8, on: test)